joachimruhs/booking/README.md

 What does it do
 ---------------

 The extension shows calendars of booking objects.
-FE users can book / reservate the object on an hourly base.
+FE users can book / make a reservation for an object on an hourly base.

 #### Month calendar of booking objects
 ![Calendar](Documentation/Images/Introduction/MonthCalendar.png "Calendar of month")